Truck Camper Magazine asks Mike Kernagis, Service Manager at Palomino RV, about properly maintaining camper seals. Get your caulk guns ready.

 7. Use a spray bottle to spray soapy water on your hand (left photo).
 With your soapy fingers, wipe the excess caulk off with your fingers (center photo).
 This cleans up the caulk and keeps your hands clean.

 The right photo shows a the new caulk on the left side of the photo and the old and damaged caulk on the right side of the photo.
 After you wipe away the excess caulk, the finished seal should look like the left side of this photo.

-After Caulking is Completed
+Camper Caulking is Completed

-After you complete the caulking, let your camper dry for at least two hours.
+Once you complete the caulking, let your camper dry for at least two hours.
 It’s very important that the camper does not sit out in the rain during this time.